-Texas Water Code, §26.408 requires the TCEQ to inform owners of private drinking water wells, within 30 days of the date the TCEQ receives notice of groundwater contamination, that their well may be affected by contamination.
-GCDs in which the contamination is occurring are also notified.
-In November 2003, and in accordance with the statute, the TGPC developed by rule the report form and reporting content of the TCEQ notice.
-During fiscal years 2016 and 2017, 420 notices were mailed for 63 cases of groundwater contamination that might affect private drinking water wells.
+TWC, Section 26.408 requires TCEQ to inform private drinking water well owners of groundwater contamination that has the potential to affect their water wells.
+TCEQ has 30 days from the date notice of groundwater contamination is received to notify well owners of the potential contamination and any possible adverse health effects associated with the contaminant of concern.
+GCDs located in the county where the contamination is occurring are also notified.
+In November 2003, and in accordance with the statute, the TGPC developed by rule the form and content of the TCEQ notice.
+During FY2019 and FY2020, 789 notices were mailed for 93 cases of potential groundwater contamination to the owners of private drinking water wells.